-of Service Guidelines: Property-Carrying Drivers
+Hours of Service Guidelines for Property-Carrying Drivers

-After 10 consecutive off-duty hours, truckers may drive at most, 11 hours.
+- After 10 consecutive off-duty hours, truckers may drive at most, 11 hours.

-As it pertains to the 60/70-hour limit; truckers cannot drive more than 60/70 hours on-duty over seven/eight consecutive days.
+- As it pertains to the 60/70-hour limit; truckers cannot drive more than 60/70 hours on-duty over seven/eight consecutive days.
 However, after 34 or more consecutive days off, a driver may resume a 7/8 consecutive day period.

-Under the 14-hour limit ruling, following 10 consecutive off-duty hours, drivers may operate up to 14 hours.
+- Under the 14-hour limit ruling, following 10 consecutive off-duty hours, drivers may operate up to 14 hours.

-However, the 14-hour window may not be extended with off-duty time.
+- However, the 14-hour window may not be extended with off-duty time.

-Furthermore, regarding the sleeper berth provision, drivers are required to take no less than 8 consecutive hours in the sleeper berth, as well as a separate 2 consecutive hours either in the sleeper berth, off-duty, or an arrangement of the two.
+- Furthermore, regarding the sleeper berth provision, drivers are required to take no less than 8 consecutive hours in the sleeper berth, as well as a separate 2 consecutive hours either in the sleeper berth, off-duty, or an arrangement of the two.

-Hours of Service Guidelines: Passenger-Carrying Drivers
+Hours of Service Guidelines for Passenger-Carrying Drivers

 - According to the 10-hour limit rule, drivers may operate up to 10 hours on-duty after 8 consecutive hours off.

-Moreover, a driver is not allowed to operate after being on duty for 15 hours, following 8 consecutive off-duty hours.
+- Moreover, a driver is not allowed to operate after being on duty for 15 hours, following 8 consecutive off-duty hours.
 It should be noted that off-duty time is not incorporated in the 15-hour window.

-Also, in 7/8 consecutive days, truckers may not drive after 60/70 hours on-duty.
+- Also, in 7/8 consecutive days, truckers may not drive after 60/70 hours on-duty.

-Lastly, drivers utilizing the sleeper berth must take at least 8 hours in the sleeper berth.
+- Lastly, drivers utilizing the sleeper berth must take at least 8 hours in the sleeper berth.
 However, the time can be split into two phases if neither time period is less than 2 hours.

-for Breaking Hours of Service Rules
+Penalties for Breaking the Rules

 As carefree as the open road may seem, the rules that govern them aren’t as so.
 What are your thoughts on the current hours of service guidelines?
 Comment below!